patrickfatrick/marky-marked/README.md

 ## Undo/Redo

 Think of state as a snapshot of the data inside Marky Marked at any given time.
-Marky Marked stores up to 500 states, after which it starts clearing out the oldest states as states are created.
+Marky Marked stores up to 1000 states, after which it starts clearing out the oldest states as new states are created.
 So it's not infinite.

 The undo/redo buttons advance or go back five steps in the state timeline.
-So you effectively have 100 user-facing states at any given time that reflect 500 changes (keep in mind that typing a single character counts as a change).
+So you effectively have 200 user-facing states at any given time that reflect 1000 changes (keep in mind that typing a single character counts as a change).

 But if you undo to a previous state and then create a new state by typing or adding a format from the toolbar, the timeline erases those states after the one you went back to.
 Just like in most any file editor.